seed-run/homepage/_docs/adding-a-stage.md

 Once a stage has been added, Seed will automatically create a new build when you `git push` to the update the remote branch.

 Finally, you can configure Seed to automatically create and remove stages when a new Git branch is created or removed.
 You can read more about this in the [Working with Branches chapter]({% link _docs/working-with-branches.md %}).

+You can also set a stage to replace your production stage or set it as a pre-production (or staging) stage.
+You can read about this in detail in the [Editing the Pipeline]({% link _docs/editing-the-pipeline.md %}) chapter.